Geospatial Foundation Models for EO

 Biography

 Rocco Sedona (Member, IEEE) received the B.Sc. and M.Sc. degrees in information engineering from the University of Trento, Trento, Italy, in 2016 and 2019, respectively, and the Ph.D. degree in computational engineering from the University of Iceland, Reykjavik, Iceland, in 2023.
-He is a member of the “AI and ML for Remote Sensing” Simulation and Data Lab, JSC, Germany.
+He is the deputy head of the “AI and ML for Remote Sensing” Simulation and Data Lab, JSC, Germany.
 His research interests primarily lie in the field of deep learning and its application to remote sensing data.
 He has extensively utilized optical satellite data acquired by Landsat (NASA) and Sentinel (ESA) missions toward near real-time land-cover classification.
 In addition, he specializes in distributed deep learning on high-performance computing systems, an area of study that he has been actively engaged in since 2019.

 Biography